-“That was back then and now she’s married to him, she can only have affairs with women, because he likes to watch.”
+“That was back then and now she’s married to him, so she can only have affairs with women, because he likes to watch.”

-“I’ll be nice then.”
+“I’ll play nice then.”
 The ocean was a clear cool blue.
 Waves thundered on the shore.
 A few people lay on beach blankets protected from the blazing sun by umbrellas.
 I was glad to be wearing a hat.

 Sherri pushed open the door in the wall and called out, “Anyone home?”

 Rachelle stepped out of the house stark naked, Flabs of flesh overlapped her belly.
 The squat forty year-old was thirty pounds over her prime.